Why the partnership between a Colorado cattle rancher and a wolf advocate couldn’t last

 Three calves were killed on three separate nights and the night riders on duty didn’t even know it, Gittleson told The Sun.
 “The only reason people were riding around was to see a wolf, and if you see a wolf, you are not doing your job.”

-Then Vardaman wanted Gittleson to move on from emergency-response mode, which mostly entailed keeping watch for wolves, to long-term stockmanship strategies that she said would make the cows less vulnerable to predators by teaching them not to run but to circle up, their hind ends to the center.
+Then Vardaman asked if Gittleson wanted to move on from emergency-response mode, which mostly entailed keeping watch for wolves, to long-term stockmanship strategies that she said would make the cows less vulnerable to predators.
 But Gittleson resisted.

 Then came the videos Vardaman accidentally left behind when she loaned Gittleson her game cameras last spring.